 Twelve Steps & Biblical Comparisons

-- We admitted we were powerless over our addictions and compulsive behaviors.
+- go to site We admitted we were powerless over our addictions and compulsive behaviors.
 That our lives had become unmanageable.

 (Romans 7:18 “I know that nothing good lives in me, that is, in my sinful nature.
 For I have the desire to do what is good, but I cannot carry it out.”)

 - http://mhs.se.loopiadns.com/om-mhs/klubbtidningar Came to believe that a power greater than ourselves could restore us to sanity.

 (Philippians 2:13 “For it is God who works in you to will and to act according to his good purpose.”)

 - source link Made a decision to turn our will and our lives over to the care of God.

 (Romans 12:1 “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God–this is your spiritual act of worship.”)